Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks: Conclusion and Future Work

 Prompt injection is a family of inference-time attacks against LLM-integrated applications.
 In a prompt injection attack, an adversary with partial control over the input of a LLM operated by a target application attempts to replace its intended task with an adversarially chosen one.

-We can categorize prompt injection attacks into two primary classes: \textbf{direct} and \textbf{indirect}.
-In a \textit{direct} attack, the adversary gains direct access to the language model's input interface, allowing them to manipulate the model by feeding it crafted prompts.
+We can categorize prompt injection attacks into two primary classes: \textbf{direct}~\cite{firstblog, ignore_previous_prompt} and \textbf{indirect}~\cite{greshake2023youve}.\footnote{Indirect attack are also known as \TT{stored} following the Cross-Site-Scripting nomenclature.} In a \textit{direct} attack, the adversary gains direct access to the language model's input interface (\eg a chat model), allowing them to feed arbitrary content to it.
 Conversely, in an \textit{indirect} injection attack, the adversary lacks direct control over the target language model.
-Instead, they manipulate an external resource (\textit{e.g.}, a webpage) that the language model utilizes as a part of its input.
+Instead, they manipulate an external resource (\textit{e.g.}, a webpage) that the language model utilizes as a part of its input. \paragraph{\textbf{Prompt templates:}}

-\paragraph{Prompt templates:} LLM-integrated applications frequently need to operate over external and potentially untrusted data sources.
-For instance, interactive applications may access web content or a filesystem, whereas non-interactive applications are intrinsically designed to process external content, such as extracting knowledge from web-based resources and parsing information from unstructured documents (\eg social network posts, product reviews, CVs etc.).

 \textit{Regardless of the LLM-integrated application's nature}, interactions with external data sources happen through the use of a construct called \textit{prompt template}.
-Prompt templates are textual constructs consisting of a natural language description of the intended task, accompanied by specific placeholders for external inputs.
-They aggregate and arrange external input(s) together in a format that the LLM can process to autonomously and effectively resolve a predefined task.
-At inference time, the inputs are programmatically integrated into the template, resulting in the final input prompt fed to the LLM.
+Prompt templates are textual constructs consisting of a natural language description of the intended task, accompanied by placeholders for external inputs.
+Their purpose is to aggregate and arrange input(s) together in a format that the LLM can process to autonomously resolve a predefined task.
+At inference time, the given inputs are programmatically integrated into the template, resulting in the final input prompt fed to the LLM.
 Figure~\ref{fig:prompt_templates} reports an example of prompt template (uppermost frame) and resulting prompt (lowermost from).

-Prompts generated by a prompt template can be segmented into two logical parts:
+As for their constitution, prompts generated by a prompt template can be segmented into two logical partitions:

-\textbf{Instruction segments:} The pre-defined and immutable text defining the instructions that the model must execute in order to carry out the intended task.
+\textbf{(1)~Instruction segments:} The pre-defined and immutable text defining the instructions that the model must execute in order to carry out the intended task.

-\textbf{Data segments:} Text representing the input on which the model has to operate in order to carry out the intended~task.
+\textbf{(2)~Data segments:} Text representing the external input on which the model has to operate in order to carry out the intended~task.